Sophia Tolstaya: In popular culture

-She was portrayed by Helen Mirren in the 2009 The Last Station, based on the 1990 biographical novel of the same name by Jay Parini, and Leo Tolstoy was portrayed by Christopher Plummer.
+Tolstaya was portrayed by Helen Mirren in the 2009 movie The Last Station, based on the 1990 biographical novel of the same name by Jay Parini, and Leo Tolstoy was portrayed by Christopher Plummer.
 Both actors were nominated for Academy Awards in their respective categories.
 Her life was also serialised in August 2010 by BBC's Radio 4 with the title A Simple Life.

-In 2022, Tolstoya was the main character of the film A Couple by Frederick Wiseman.
-French actress Nathalie Boutefeu is cast as Tolstoya in the film, which consists of monologues based on Tolstoya's diaries.
+In 2022, Tolstaya was the main character of the film A Couple by Frederick Wiseman.
+French actress Nathalie Boutefeu is cast as Tolstaya in the film, which consists of monologues based on Tolstaya's diaries.

 Works

-Many works of Tolstoya were published postmortem and long after being written.
+Many of Tolstaya's works were published postmortem, long after being written.
 This is because Tolstaya was critical of Leo Tolstoy in her writing and the Russian authorities did not want the status of the famous author tarnished.

-Some of the literary work of Tolstaya was published more than a century after she wrote it.
+Some of her literary work was published more than a century after she wrote it.